-Michelle Sommerville formed Routt County Horse Rescue as a non-profit, 501(c)(3) organization in 2014 with a mission to end the abuse, neglect, and slaughter of horses, ponies, donkeys, and mules through rescue and foster care.
+Michelle Sommerville has a mission to end the abuse, neglect, and slaughter of horses, ponies, donkeys, and mules through rescue and foster care.

-Michelle and Jeff typically have between 10-18 horses on their property at any one time.
+Michelle typically has between 10-18 horses on her property at any one time.
 Over the years, Michelle has rescued more than 50 horses (and other farm pets) from abusive or life-threatening situations.
 Horses are rehabilitated when possible and matched with loving permanent adoptive homes.

 Some rescue horses and other animals are young and sound and able to provide lessons to riders.
 Other horses arrive with injuries or illness due to extreme neglect or starvation.
 About 80% of the rescue horses go to forever homes.
 A few are kept for lessons, and some unfortunately arrive in such terrible state that they cannot be saved.

 Michelle personally supports a large number of horses on her 10-acre property.
 The majority of her personal earnings (from being a winter ski instructor – and horse trainer in summer) – go towards buying hay and taking care of the rescue horses.